-The downside at the moment is that they are only available in Dallas and Fort Worth, but they are looking to expand to other cities soon.
-Also, Reddit users I found don’t necessarily like the premium price associated with Alto, but as a driver, that likely equates to more earnings for you.
+Alto is only available in a limited number of cities, including Dallas, Houston, Los Angeles, Miami, DC, and San Francisco.
+The only downside we’ve found is that some Reddit users don’t necessarily like the premium price associated with Alto, but as a driver, that likely equates to more earnings for you.

-When Uber and Lyft left Austin, Arcade City came to the scene and set up a new system that doesn’t seem like it had been tried anywhere before.
+The company’s biggest claim to fame so far is that when Uber and Lyft left Austin, Arcade City came to the scene and set up a new system that hadn’t been tried anywhere before.
 They created a self-governing driver cooperative, meaning the drivers were, well, in the driver’s seat.

 The Arcade City drivers in Austin were able to set their own rates, kept 100% of their fare, choose which payment options they accepted (cash, cards, Venmo, bitcoin or even bartering), set their own schedule, could build a recurring customer base, and govern themselves based on a charter written by the drivers themselves.
 The charter was enforced by volunteer moderators.

-HopSkipDrive hires what they call CareDrivers who can earn up to $32 per hour plus bonuses.
-Requirements for CareDrivers includes 5 years of caregiving experience, a good driving record, passing a multi-agency background check with fingerprinting, being at least 23 years old and having a 4-door vehicle no more than 10 years old.
+HopSkipDrive hires what they call CareDrivers who can earn up to $40 per hour plus bonuses.
+Requirements for CareDrivers include five years of caregiving experience, a good driving record, passing a multi-agency background check with fingerprinting, being at least 23 years old and having a 4-door vehicle no more than 10 years old.

 According to a representative of HopSkipDrive: “We are a technology-enabled transportation solution for families, K-12 schools, non-profits, and kid-based businesses and driven over 2.5 million safe miles.”

-Because of their policy about needing 5 years of caregiving experience, HopSkipDrive is not for everyone, but it’s a great alternative for caregivers who are looking to do ridesharing.
+Because of their policy about needing five years of caregiving experience, HopSkipDrive is not for everyone, but it’s a great alternative for caregivers who are looking to do ridesharing.

-They are currently servicing these areas: Northern California, Southern California, Colorado-Front Range, Virginia/D.C./Maryland, Houston, Dallas/Fort Worth, Arizona, Washington and Las Vegas.
+They are currently servicing these areas: Northern California, Southern California, Colorado-Front Range, Virginia/D.C./Maryland, Houston, Dallas/Fort Worth, Arizona, Washington, Pennsylvania, Wisconsin, and Las Vegas.